Salah al-Din al-Bitar: Early political activity

+Their first use of the name al-ba'ath al-'arabi—which means resurrection or rebirth—came in may 1941 following Rashid Ali al-Gaylani's coup against the British in Iraq.
+The term had already been adopted by Zaki al-Arsuzi—a nationalist activist from Iskandarun province in north-western Syria who had come to Damascus in the wake of his native area's annexation by Turkey.
+Al-Arsuzi founded his own Arab Ba'ath party in 1940 and he disagreed with Bitar and Aflak on the Iraqi coup, arguing it was doomed to fail, while the two men were enthusiastic and wanted to send volunteers to Iraq.
+Al-Arsuzi's movement faded away following his exile by the French.

-On 24 October 1942 both Bitar and Aflaq resigned from their teaching positions to take up politics full-time.
-They slowly gained supporters and in 1945 the first elected Bureau of the Arab Ba'ath Movement was formed, including both men.
-The following year, the organisation gained many new members when most of the former supporters of Arsuzi, led by Wahib al-Ghanim, joined it.
+Bitar and Aflak slowly gained supporters and in 1945 the first elected Bureau of the Arab Ba'ath Movement was formed, including both men.
+The organisation gained many new members when most of the former supporters of Al-Arsuzi, led by Wahib al-Ghanim, joined it.

+According to Bitar, most of the students joined them and not the communist party as "any political movement in Syria cannot materialize except through Arab nationalism", indicating that national independence was the priority at the time, rather than social issues.
+According to Patrick Seale, "Aflak and Arsuzi's achievement was to help lift this burden of guilt and inferiority.
+Aflak formulated a theory and a programe to rouse the Arab from what he considered a living death.
+This is what he meant by ba'ath".

 On the leadership of the Ba'ath Party

 In 1947, during the first party congress held in Damascus; Bitar was elected secretary general.
 Aflaq took the pre-eminent position of 'amid, sometimes translated as "doyen"; this made him the effective leader of the party with sweeping powers within the organization under the constitution adopted at the congress.
 In 1952 Syria's military leader Adib al-Shishakli banned all political parties.
 Bitar and Aflaq took refuge in neighboring Lebanon, where they came into contact with Akram al-Hawrani—an experienced politician who had recently established the Arab Socialist Party and had a considerable following among the peasantry of the Hama region in central Syria and a valuable foothold in the military officer corps.
 The three politicians agreed to merge their parties and co-operated in the overthrow of Shishakli in 1954, following which a congress ratified the merger of the two parties into the Arab Socialist Ba'ath Party.
 The rules and constitution of Bitar and Aflaq's party were adopted unchanged.
 All three were elected to the party's new National Command, along with a supporter of Hawrani.